-The Library provides three (3) Copy machines (all of which are digital and one which is color) for use.
-Black and white copies are ten cents (\$0.10) each and copy cards may be purchased in the Library or you may use coins or one dollar or five dollar bills.
-Color copies are seventy-five cents (\$0.75) each.
+The Library provides three (3) Digital Copy machines (two black and white, and one which is color) for use.
+Black and white copies are ten cents (\$0.10) each, and color copies are seventy-five cents (\$0.75) each.
+Copy cards may be purchased in the Library or you may use coins or one dollar or five dollar bills.

 Printing from the workstations in the Library is done by using the Library's Print Management System.
-The cost to print from the public computers in the Library is ten cents (\$0.10) per page using a copy card or currency.
-Copy cards may be purchased in the Library for one dollar (\$1.00).
-You may also save your work to a disk and printing elsewhere outside of the Library.
+Using a copy card or currency the cost of printing from the public computers in the Library is ten cents (\$0.10) per page for a black & white copy and seventy-five cents (\$0.75) for a color copy.
+You may also save your work to a device and print elsewhere outside of the Library.